ESWA Opposes Homestake III, the proposed Whitney Reservoir Project in the Holy Cross Wilderness

 Our beloved Homestake Valley in the Holy Cross Wilderness is again at risk.
 The Cities of Aurora and Colorado Springs are seeking to build what we’re calling “Homestake III,” another huge reservoir in the Homestake Valley to take even more of our West Slope water to slake Front Range thirst for new lawns, buildings, and golf courses.
 This so-called Whitney Reservoir Project would require up to 500 acres to be removed from the Wilderness!

 Background: Despite opposition from ESWA and other groups, in March 2021 the Forest Service approved drilling test wells in the Homestake Valley to evaluate the feasibility of constructing a new dam and reservoir.
 The new dam and reservoir would destroy rare fen wetlands and other valuable public land resources.
-Aurora and Colorado Springs completed test drilling activities on private land in 2020 and will be drilling on Forest Service land in August 2021 -- after which they’ll develop a proposal for constructing a new dam and reservoir.
+Aurora and Colorado Springs completed test drilling activities on private land in 2020 and on Forest Service land in 2021 -- precursors to developing a proposal for constructing a new dam and reservoir.
 For more background, see these articles:

 WHAT YOU CAN DO